BTS break Destiny’s Child record for winning most Billboard Music Awards ever

 Billboard Music Awards 2022: BTS break Destiny’s Child record for most wins

-Destiny’s Child has won a total of 11 awards, and held the record for 17 years
+Destiny’s Child have won a total of 11 awards, and held the record for 17 years

-BTS on Sunday (15 May) became the most awarded group in the history of the Billboard Music Awards since their first win in 2017.
+BTS became the most awarded group in the history of the Billboard Music Awards on Sunday (15 May), following their first win in 2017.

-BTS broke the record, which was previously held by Destiny’s Child, at the 2022 BBMAs, after the band won three of the six categories it was nominated for – including Top Duo/Group, Top Song Sales Artist and and Top Selling Song for its hit track “Butter”.
+The Korean super-group broke the record, previously held by Destiny’s Child, at the 2022 BBMAs after winning three of the six categories in which they were nominated – including Top Duo/Group, Top Song Sales Artist and and Top Selling Song for their hit track “Butter”.

-Destiny’s Child has won a total of 11 awards, and held the record for 17 years before BTS claimed it.
+Destiny’s Child have won a total of 11 awards, and held the record for 17 years before BTS claimed it.

 The group, comprising members RM, Jin, Suga, J-Hope, Jimin, V and Jungkook, has won a trophy at every BBMAs ceremony since 2017.
 BTS is currently tied with now-disbanded British boy band One Direction for most wins in the “Top Duo/Group” category.